 2) All phone contacts made from T33A were SSB only.
 The Clublog OQRS system used "PH" (up to mid March 2014) on their labels for SSB contacts whereas the Direct cards use "SSB".
 That "PH" or the new "SSB" format introduced by Clublog mid March 2014 is a Clublog OQRS controlled feature.
 Please advise any card checker or organization to visit this page if there are any questions regarding the "PH" used by Clublog OQRS for the SSB mode prior to mid March 2014.
 This item (2) should clear up any questions on the "PH" mode printed on the Clublog OQRS requested card label printed prior to mid March 2014.
 See item (3) for the description of the overall label format when the request was via the Clublog OQRS system or the Direct request to the QSL manager (W2IJ)

-3) OQRS QSL labels are different then those labels generated for DIRECT QSL submittals.
+3) OQRS QSL labels are different than those labels generated for DIRECT QSL submittals.
 OQRS labels have no lines whereas DIRECT labels are printed with lines like seen in a table format.
 Samples of both label formats have been submitted to the ARRL.